 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
-Cabin Creek Road/Railroad Street - b.
+Access will be off of County Road Masterson Road.
+There will be a paved apron.
+From there, the road will be gravel. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
+No - c.
+How many additional parking spaces would the completed project or non-project proposal have?
+How many would the project or proposal eliminate?